-Pursuant to Board approval, funds will be provided by a JIIST grant award from the Kansas Department of Commerce for \$58,920 and the remaining funding (\$8,430) will be provided through Maintenance of Effort (MOE).
+Pursuant to Board approval at their March 24th meeting, funds will be provided by a JIIST grant award from the Kansas Department of Commerce for 58,920 and the remaining funding (\$8,430) will be provided through MOE.

-President Farley recommends the B supply the Vortex Edge Plus Forkli soard of Regents approve the award of a \$67,045 contract to Aidex ft Simulators.
-Date Jerry B. Farley, President to
+President Farley recommends the I supply the Vortex Edge Plus Forkl Board of Regents approve the award of a \$67,350 contract to Aidex to ift Simulators.
+Date Jerry B. Farley, President